 ABC bank has highly experienced wealth managers who emphasize customers’ goals and risk appetite.

-The team offers extensive research reports capturing the larger global, regional, and macro economical and capital markets.
+The team offers extensive research reports capturing the larger global, regional, and macroeconomic capital markets.

 2. Suntra Investment Bank Limited

 The bank is a registered stockbroker in Kenya regulated by the Nairobi Stock Exchange (NSE).
 The bank has been providing brokerage services since 1990 when it was incorporated.